Kazhdan-Laumon Category O, Braverman-Kazhdan Schwartz space, and the semi-infinite flag variety: Introduction

 \section{Introduction}

 In \cite{KL}, with the aim of providing a new geometric construction of representations of finite Chevalley groups, D. Kazhdan and G. Laumon described a gluing construction for perverse sheaves on the basic affine space associated to a semisimple algebraic group $\mathbf{G}$ split over a finite field or its algebraic closure, defining a ``glued category" $\mathcal{A}$.
-This category was studied in detail by R. Bezrukavnikov and A. Polishchuk in \cite{P}, and shown to be equivalent to the category of modules over global differential operators on the basic affine space in \cite{BBP}, a connection which was further explored in \cite{LS}.
+This category was studied in detail (in the setting of $D$-modules rather than perverse sheaves) by R. Bezrukavnikov and A. Polishchuk in \cite{P}, and shown to be equivalent to the category of modules over global differential operators on the basic affine space in \cite{BBP}, a connection which was further explored in \cite{LS}.

-In this paper, we study a subcategory $\mathcal{A}_{B}$ (and its mixed analogue $\mathcal{A}_{\mathcal{P}}$) of $\mathcal{A}$ corresponding to $B$-equivariant perverse sheaves; this is a natural analogue of Category $\mathcal{O}$ in the context of Kazhdan and Laumon's construction.
+In this paper, we study a subcategory $\mathcal{A}_{B}$ (and its mixed analogue $\mathcal{A}_{\mathcal{P}}$) of $\mathcal{A}$ corresponding to $B$-equivariant perverse sheaves on the flag variety; this is a natural analogue of Category $\mathcal{O}$ in the context of Kazhdan and Laumon's construction.
 We begin by studying this category in its own right and describing its simple objects explicitly.
-To state the following theorem, for any element $w$ in a Weyl group $W$ let $P(w)$ be the standard parabolic subgroup of $W$ generated by all simple reflections $s$ with $\ell(ws) > \ell(w)$. \begin{theorem} The Kazhdan-Laumon Category $\mathcal{O}$ associated to the group $\mathbf{G}$ with Weyl group $W$ has
+To state the following theorem, for any element $w$ in a Weyl group $W$ let $P(w)$ be the standard parabolic subgroup of $W$ generated by all simple reflections $s$ with $\ell(ws) > \ell(w)$. \begin{theorem} The category $\mathcal{A}_B$ (which we call the Kazhdan-Laumon Category $\mathcal{O}$) associated to the group $\mathbf{G}$ with Weyl group $W$ has

 irreducible objects, described explicitly in Theorem \ref{thm:simpleobj}.
-For any choice of $w \in W$ and coset $P(w)z$, the corresponding simple object can be written as a tuple $(\mathcal{G}_y)_{y \in W}$ of irreducible objects in $\mathrm{Perv}_B(G/U)$ such that
+For any choice of $w \in W$ and coset $P(w)z$, the corresponding simple object can be written as a tuple $(\mathcal{G}_y)_{y \in W}$ of irreducible objects in $\mathrm{Perv}_B(G/B)$ such that

 \end{theorem}